OctopusDeploy/blog/blog/2020-01/devops-documentation/index.md

 ![DevOps practices power Octopus documentation](devops_documentation_2020.png)

-We recently added detailed end-to-end CI/CD guides to [Octopus documentation](https://octopus) to help teams configure their delivery pipeline as easily as possible.
-We applied DevOps principles to this process and achieved a great outcome.
-High-quality writing, easy screenshot maintainance and a screencast of the entire process as a bonus.
+We recently added detailed end-to-end CI/CD guides to [Octopus documentation](https://octopus) to help teams configure their delivery pipeline.
+We applied DevOps principles to the process of creating software documentation and achieved a great outcome.
+Useful step-by-step guides, easy screenshot maintenance and a screencast of the entire process as a bonus.
+Read on to learn how we did it.

 ---